 - Mountain lion

 Why don’t hunters usually eat mountain lion?
 Mountain lion meat is generally considered to be inedible because of its poor taste, and because it often contains larvae which can cause trichinosis in humans if not fully cooked.
-However, some hunters do eat the meat.
+However, some hunters do eat the meat and claim it tastes like pork.
 The folks over at Hush ate mountain lion meat in 2016 and reported that it tasted quite good.

 Why don’t hunters normally eat wolf meat?
 Generally, hunters do not eat wolf meat because it usually contains dangerous bacteria and larvae that can cause trichinosis and other diseases in humans.
 Although some hunters do eat the meat after fully cooking, most hunters kill wolves to control populations, rather than for meat.